xiaoransun/xiaoransun.github.io/index.md

 #### My Research
+- Family Dynamics and Adolescents' and Young Adults' Well-Being.
+- Big Data and Family Research: Mining Social Media Data and Analyzing Large-Scale Data with Machine Learning.
+- Big Data and Family Research: The Screenomic Paradigm.
+- Longitudinal Dyadic Data Analysis of Family Processes.

 ##### (1) Family Dynamics and Adolescents' and Young Adults' Well-Being.
 My work contributes to the understanding of *long-term implications of early family experiences*, especially those with parents and siblings across middle childhood and adolescence, for developmental outcomes in the domains of love and work in young adulthood.
 Further, by incorporating the experiences of *multiple family members*, my research highlights within-family differences including between mothers and fathers and between siblings, as well as the role of gender in developmental outcomes.
 Findings from my work also have practical implications for family-focused interventions aimed at promoting youth well-being and positive family functioning. <br/>